abhilasha-kumar/connector-game/readme.md

 ## Build

-Using npm (may need to adjust the script definition to drop the build files into the appropriate directory for nodeGame)
+Using npm build script will copy to the ./dist directory
-* npm run deploy
+* npm run build

+## Deploy

+* Copy the game directory after the build from the ./dist to the /games directory of the nodegame install

 ## Developer Notes